 1) Attended a conference during my first full year in business instead of waiting until my third year

-The incredible insight and knowledge I received from attending industry conferences was priceless.
+The incredible insight and knowledge I received from attending industry conferences were priceless.
 My business would not have had nearly the amount of success without those conferences and the connections I made.
 I wish I would have started going to conferences sooner.
 You can find a full list of wedding industry conferences on our Conferences+Events page.